bjoernma/AdOfCode2021/README.md

 # Day 2
 This day more about python3.
 Just load the data into a list and add the values accordingly...

+# Day 5
+Again I'm using python3 to do some array based counting.
+And using the right arrays was a big help.
+For part 1, one can just comment out the diagonal elif section